Production Focused

 Synopsis

-Part I: Fundamentals
+Part II: Fundamentals

-Part II: Builds In Depth
+Part III: Builds In Depth

 Some chapters go even deeper than discussing CMake alone.
 Topics covered include advanced linking techniques, how to structure libraries, managing versioning across platforms, and an in-depth treatment of Apple-specific technologies such as bundles, frameworks and code signing.